open/close all folders

 - Subverted with Ukitake.
 When his zanpakutou transforms, he gains two swords that are linked by a cord.
 However, the cord has a different purpose entirely.
 Ukitake cannot use his swords in accordance with this trope and is an example of Dual Wielding instead.

-- In the second live action Teenage Mutant Ninja Turtles movie, Michaelangelo uses a pair of salamis joined by a string as a pair of readymade nunchucks.
-Despite having perfectly good nunchuck's on him at the time.
+- In Teenage Mutant Ninja Turtles II: The Secret of the Ooze, Michaelangelo uses a pair of salamis joined by a string as a pair of readymade nunchucks.
+Despite having perfectly good nunchucks on him at the time.

-- In Kung Pow!, The Chosen One gained the help of two gophers and made Gopher-chucks in the middle of a fight.
+- In Kung Pow!
+Enter the Fist, The Chosen One gained the help of two gophers and made Gopher-chucks in the middle of a fight.

-- Rob Schneider has one of his characters do this in a movie set in a prison with two bars of soap, and we are even shown him working on them with a prison shiv so he can affix the rope to attach them.
+- In Big Stan Rob Schneider does this in a prison with two bars of soap, and we are even shown him working on them with a prison shiv so he can affix the rope to attach them.

 - One of the titular 3 Ninjas makes a set by grabbing a piece of conduit pipe and bending it in half, with the wires inside keeping the two pieces together.